 Medical Student Program

-The medical student program at the Dean McGee Eye Institute (DMEI)/University of Oklahoma (OU) Department of Ophthalmology gives medical students a broad experience in ophthalmologic education.
-Preclinical experiences include didactic lectures in the neurology of vision and orbital and ocular anatomy.
-You’ll learn learn clinical ophthalmology in your third or fourth year of medical school, and we arrange courses in conjunction with the Office of the Dean, OU College of Medicine.
+The medical student program at the Dean McGee Eye Institute (DMEI)/University of Oklahoma (OU) Department of Ophthalmology gives medical students a broad range of ophthalmologic education opportunities.
+Preclinical experiences include didactic lectures on vision neurology and orbital and ocular anatomy and a hands-on ophthalmic examination skills workshop.
+Students learn clinical ophthalmology in their third or fourth year of medical school.
+These courses are arranged with the Office of the Dean, OU College of Medicine.

 Example courses include:

-OPHT 9101 (Ophthalmology) – A 2-week overview of ophthalmology where you learn to measure visual acuity, evaluate red eyes, assess abnormal eye movements, perform direct ophthalmoscopy, etc.
+OPHT 9101 (Ophthalmology) – A 2-week overview of ophthalmology where students learn to measure visual acuity, evaluate red eyes, assess abnormal eye movements, perform direct ophthalmoscopy, etc.

-OPHT 9410 (Clinical Ophthalmology) – A 4-week introduction to ophthalmology where students participate in outpatient and inpatient services, observe surgeries, and attend Grand Rounds and other didactic conferences.
-Rotations take place at DMEI, VA Medical Center, and The Children’s Hospital at OU Medical Center.
+OPHT 9410 (Clinical Ophthalmology) – A 4-week introduction to ophthalmology where students participate in outpatient and inpatient services, observe surgery, and attend Grand Rounds and other didactic conferences.
+Rotations locations include DMEI, the VA Medical Center, and The Children’s Hospital at OU Medical Center.

-OPHT 9412 (Advanced Clinical Ophthalmology) – A 4-week session for fourth-year students who have an interest in an ophthalmology career.
-You’ll be an active member of the patient care team and will examine patients and assist in surgery when practical.
+OPHT 9412 (Advanced Clinical Ophthalmology/Sub-internship) – A 4-week session for fourth-year students interested in an ophthalmology career.
+Students serve as active patient care team members, examine patients, and assist in surgery when practical.

 OPHT 9980 (Ophthalmology Special Studies) – With the Dean’s approval, this course provides an in-depth study of a specific subject for which there is no existing approved course.
-This allows you to work directly with a faculty member to enhance your clinical and/or research skill.
+This allows you to work directly with a faculty member to enhance their clinical and research skills.

 A full description of these courses, and other courses available, can be found in the OU College of Medicine Course Catalogs, or by contacting the Dean’s Office at 405.271.2316.